apache/pulsar/site2/docs/functions-overview.md

 ```

 ## Fully Qualified Function Name (FQFN)

-Each Pulsar Functions has a **Fully Qualified Function Name** (FQFN) that consists of three elements: the function tenant, namespace, and function name.
+Each Pulsar Function has a **Fully Qualified Function Name** (FQFN) that consists of three elements: the function tenant, namespace, and function name.
 FQFN looks like this:

 ```http
 tenant/namespace/name